By Ashok Prasad, Founder, Niyyam

 What is CAGR in Mutual Funds?
 (Quick Recap)

-CAGR represents the average annual return of an investment over a specific time period, assuming the investment grows at a constant rate.
+CAGR represents the average annual return of an investment over a fixed period, assuming steady growth.

 CAGR Formula